-A national advocate for women in sustainable agriculture, Lisa Kivirist serves as a Senior Fellow, Endowed Chair in Agricultural Systems for the Minnesota Institute for Sustainable Agriculture at the University of Minnesota and served as a distinguished IATP Food and Community Fellow.
+A national advocate for women in sustainable agriculture as well as a cottage food law activist, Lisa Kivirist serves as a Senior Fellow, Endowed Chair in Agricultural Systems for the Minnesota Institute for Sustainable Agriculture at the University of Minnesota and served as a distinguished IATP Food and Community Fellow.
 She authored Soil Sisters: A Toolkit for Women Farmers, compiling advice and resources from over 100 women in sustainable agriculture.
 Kivirist was recognized by In Business Magazine as a "Woman of Industry" for her leadership growing the women in sustainable agriculture movement.

 In addition to feature writing for publications such as Living the Country Life, Mother Earth News, Edible Madison, Hobby Farms, Natural Awakenings, Grit, MaryJanesFarm and many others, Lisa regularly contributes to MotherEarthNews.com.
 Both Lisa and John have also been lead writers for Renewing the Countryside, a non-profit organization showcasing rural entrepreneurial and agricultural success stories and contributed to Renewing the Countryside: WISCONSIN, published in partnership with MOSES.